 Travel insurance covers a whole load of topics that you probably won’t even need to read about, but it also covers some really important and potentially life-changing occurrences.
 You need to make sure you buy the right travel insurance for Europe and that it covers the areas that are most important to you.

-If you are are travelling with very expensive camera equipment, for example, then you will want to make sure the policy you purchase has great cover for equipment; or if you have a medical condition, there is no reason that you should let that stop you from your European adventures, but you should make sure your travel insurance covers you specifically.
+If you are traveling with very expensive camera equipment, for example, then you will want to make sure the policy you purchase has great coverage for equipment; or if you have a medical condition, there is no reason that you should let that stop you from your European adventures, but you should make sure your travel insurance covers you specifically.

 Travel insurance can be a minefield: there are so many different options to choose from, different companies to buy insurance from, and different add-ons.
 You need to make sure that you buy the travel insurance that best suits your needs.

 You need to ask yourself what type of travel you are going to be doing first.
 Will you be taking part in any extreme sports or spending a long time living in risky environments?

 The more risk a travel insurer thinks you are going to be involved with relating to your trip, the higher the cost – meaning the cheapest option might not be the best option for you.

 Insurance can cost a lot of money and you need to make sure that you are getting the best deal for you.
 Start with the basic coverage and then add-on to tailor a package to suit your needs, depending on who is getting insured and what needs insuring.

 Check out Allianz Travel Insurance for all your travel insurance needs

 What and Who You Are Insuring?

 It might happen that after all of the months of saving and planning something unforeseen happens and you have to cancel or curtail your travels.
 You might have to fly home early for a family emergency or work commitments might get in the way.